peridio/docs/src/docs/guides/multipart-uploads-with-binary-parts.md

 This guide describes how to upload a binary by manually orchestrating the binary parts yourself.

 :::info higher level abstractions
-It is strongly recommend to avoid this complexity whenever possible by using the CLI instead as documented in the [creating a binary](introduction-to-asset-management#creating-a-binary) section of the introduction to asset management.
+It is strongly recommend to avoid this complexity whenever possible by using the CLI instead as documented in the [creating a binary](introduction-to-binary-management#creating-a-binary) section of the introduction to binary management.
 :::

 ## Prerequisites